Applying for a work visa

 For many visas you need to find a job in New Zealand first.

 Check the criteria for the visa you’re applying for.
-If you don’t provide all the documents you’re asked for, your application takes longer to process.
+If you do not provide all the documents you’re asked for, your application takes longer to process.

 Proving your identity and good character